openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_tput_advanced.md

 * _Maximum number of streams_ for the device (per model) can be queried as the `ov::range_for_streams`

 ### Batch Size Considerations
-* Select the batch size _equal_ to the number of requests that your application is able to runs simultaneously
+* Select the batch size that is **equal** to the number of requests that your application is able to runs simultaneously
-   * Otherwise (or if the number fluctuates), you may need to keep several instances of the network (reshaped to the different batch size) and select in the runtime accordingly
+   * Otherwise (or if the number fluctuates), you may need to keep several instances of the network (reshaped to the different batch size) and select the properly sized instance in the runtime accordingly
 * For OpenVINO devices that internally implement a dedicated heuristic, the `ov::optimal_batch_size` is a _device_ property (that accepts actual model as a parameter) to query the recommended batch size for the model.